Adrian Justinussen

-Adrian Rúnason Justinussen (born 21 July 1998) is a Faroese professional footballer who plays as a forward for Faroe Islands Premier League club Havnar Bóltfelag and the Faroe Islands national team.
+Adrian Rúnason Justinussen (born 21 July 1998) is a Faroese professional footballer who plays as a forward for Danish 1st Division club Hillerød Fodbold and the Faroe Islands national team.

 Club career

 Justinussen is a youth academy graduate of Havnar Bóltfelag.
-On 24 May 2020, he completed a hat-trick in nine minutes by scoring only free kicks in a league match against Argja Bóltfelag.
+On 24 May 2020, he completed a hat-trick by scoring three free kicks in nine minutes in a league match against Argja Bóltfelag.
 On 3 March 2021, he signed a contract extension with the club until the end of the 2023 season.

+On 19 January 2024, Justinussen joined Danish 1st Division club Hillerød Fodbold on a two-year deal.

+On 3 October 2025, fellow Danish 1st Division club AC Horsens announced the signing of Justinussen, effective from 1 January 2026.
+It was reported that Justinussen would receive a sign-on fee of 1 million Danish kroner, and after two years he would earn an additional 1 million.

 International career

 Justinussen made his senior team debut for Faroe Islands on 29 March 2022 in a 1–0 friendly win over Liechtenstein.
+He scored his first goal for the Faroe Islands in a 4–0 friendly win against Liechtenstein on 22 March 2024.

 Personal life

-Justinussen is a student at Glasir Tórshavn college.
+Justinussen worked as an electrician while playing football in the Faroe Islands.
+After transferring to Hillerød, he became a full-time professional footballer.